 How Thom-B293 died?
-Picking up the nuke Kat had been carrying, using his Jetpack to carry it aboard the overhead Covenent Battlecruiser, then lobbing it into the ship's vehicle hanger, before walking out of the hanger as the nuke goes off, blowing up the entire ship and him with it.
+Picking up the nuke Kat had been carrying, using his Jetpack to carry it aboard the overhead Covenent Battlecruiser, and lobbing it into the ship's vehicle hanger just before the timer hits zero (in order to ensure that it couldn't be thrown back out), before walking out of the hanger as the nuke goes off, blowing up the entire ship and him with it.

 In Halo Wars multiplayer, Gauss Hogs are this, with Gunner/Grenadier Hogs only being Goddamned Bats.